post thumbnail

 quality_tokenizer = AutoTokenizer.from_pretrained(quality_model_name)

-quality_model = AutoModelForSequenceClassification.from_pretrained(
+quality_model = AutoModelForSequenceClassification.from_pretrained(quality_model_name, num_labels=2)

 quality_pipeline = pipeline(